 - Neal Mullen, Head of Operational Resilience, Arvato Finance BPO

 The BCI BSM Diploma is an online learning and educational programme consisting of three 10-week modules.
 You are expected to complete the modules in sequence achieving all three before the Diploma can be awarded.
 Guidance and advice is provided to students by the module tutors via email, telephone and or VoIP (Skype).
-Learning material is accessed via the University’s Virtual Learning Environment (VLE) ‘Blackboard’ and the opportunity to engage in online live sessions is also available.
+Learning material is accessed via the University’s Virtual Learning Environment (VLE) ‘Blackboard’ and library where the VLE will incorporate adaptive release sub-modules which will be provided to students on a weekly basis and supported by extensive electronic files, audio video resources and linkages to the Business Continuity Institute online presence.

 Tasks and Assessments

 You are expected to participate in formative activities aimed at developing knowledge and understanding of Business Continuity, leading to the completion of the summative assignment at the end of Module 1 and 2.
-Module 3 provides the opportunity to research a particular area in more detail.
+Module 3 provides the opportunity to research a particular area in more detail with the submission of a final assignment essay.

 Module 1: Business Continuity Management Best Practice and History